easytarget/MQ-Pro-IO/README.md

 ## Allwinner D1 GPIO pins
 The **D1** SOC runs at 3v3, and you must not exceed this on any of the GPIO pins.
 The drive current is also very limited, a maximum of 4mA on any individual pin, and 6mA total across a bank of pins (eg the 12 pins in the `*PB*` bank combined cannot draw more than 6mA!).

+The datasheet is being very cautious here, in reality you can drive a few LED's (10 to 20mA each) from the pins.
+But please be aware that you should limit current drain as much as possible since the stated specification is very low.

 Pins are organised into 7 'banks' (*PA*, *PB*, etc to *PG*) of up to 32 pins, but most banks have fewer pins.